 The vast majority – 73% – reported a decline in bookings versus 2019 year-to-date, with another 17% saying booking volume is basically flat.
 The average decline in bookings ranged between approximately 40% and 60%, with Asia Pacific the most affected.
 These declines will almost certainly increase and more countries around the world have adopted tighter restrictions on travel within just the last few days.

 Risk of Operator Failure Grows Rapidly as Downturn Persists

-The current downturn in travel poses extraordinary risk to creators and sellers of tours, activities and attractions worldwide.
+The current downturn in travel poses an extraordinary risk to creators and sellers of tours, activities, and attractions worldwide.
 Although the coronavirus impact was first felt in Asia, it is clear that no country, and no operator, will be left unscathed.

 To learn from specialists in the industry please join us on Arival Online, we have curated a number of sessions designed to help in these unprecedented difficult times, sessions include: